 - 4. When you see the source you want to use, select it. - 5.
-From the menu that opens, select Add source as a search filter.
+From the menu that appears, select Add source as a search filter.

-Note: If you have selected any other filters for this search, they will be replaced by your selection.
+If you have selected any other filters for this search, they will be replaced by your selection.

 - 6. On the search form, select Filters. - 7.
 Select Recent & Favorites from the pane on the left. - 8.
-Click the star ( 1/2) next to the source you want to save as a favorite.
-The star turns yellow ( 1/2) to indicate that the source has been saved as a favorite. - 9.
-To remove the source from your favorites, select the imes next to it.
+Click the star () next to the source you want to save as a favorite.
+The star turns yellow () to indicate that the source has been saved as a favorite. - 9.
+To remove the source from your favorites, select the X next to it.